-Most of the paintings in the European collection date from the late 19th century to the present, beginning with Claude Monet, Effect of the Sun Setting on the Seine at Port-Villez (1883), Paul Cézanne, Undergrowth (1897-1898), and Odilon Redon, Andromeda (1912).
-European modernist painting is represented by Diego Rivera's cubist Dos Mujeres (1914).
+Most of the paintings in the European collection date from the late 19th century to the present, including a work by Claude Monet, Effect of the Sun Setting on the Seine at Port-Villez (1883), Paul Cézanne, Undergrowth (1897-1898), and Odilon Redon, Andromeda (1912).
+Diego Rivera's Cubist Dos Mujeres (1914) demonstrates his engagement with European modernist painting.
 American post-war modernism is represented by Elaine de Kooning's Standing Bull (1958), donated to AMFA in 1973 through a gift arranged by the artist after she taught a workshop in the Museum's art school.